Val-Cantarelli/Meta-AWS-Capstone/README.md

 ### Version 1 (Current)
 - **Frontend** deployed on ECS.
 - **Backend** hosted on AWS Lambda + API Gateway.
+- **Database connection:** Lambda connects to RDS **via RDS Proxy** to maintain a pool of open connections, minimizing issues with cold starts and improving connection management and security.

-- Purpose: to validate the front-end integration and API functionality in the cloud environment.
+- Purpose: to validate the front-end integration and API functionality in the cloud environment, and to ensure reliable database connectivity by mitigating cold start issues with Lambda.

 ### Version 2 (Planned)
 - **Backend** migrated from Lambda to ECS Fargate.